Home

 One day about two months after the site was up and running, a fellow from Vermont called and I chatted with him for about an hour about the spas in his area.
 I had no intention of selling him a spa.
 He called again a few weeks later after shopping the local Vermont spa stores and we discussed spas at length again.
 It was on the third call, about three weeks later, that he asked me: "Have you thought about shipping a spa out of state?"

 I told him that I had thought about it, because of all the phone calls from out of state, but I had no idea how to go about shipping them and delivering them.
 To make this story shorter, he and I both worked together and figured out how to get a spa shipped and delivered.
 It takes a bit of extra work to pull that off.
 Since I have never been afraid of hard work, we started selling more and more spas, one by one; to customers all over the country and we learned what it takes and what it costs to do that.
 It was averaging over $1,000 per spa, even when we doubled the spas on the truck.
 When you consider the quality of products we have to offer, and the low prices for them.
-The customers have always been more than willing to wait and to pay for the cost of shipping and delivery.
-(Now we use our own truck and crew as much as possible to deliver the spas.
-We do it because it is more economical and the service is first class.)
+The customers have always been more than willing to wait and to pay for the cost of shipping and delivery. (before the fall of the industry we use our own trucks and crew as much as possible to deliver the spas.
+We did it because it is more economical and the service is first class.
+Now we ship direct from Rotterdam, NL and still have lower prices on our spas. )

 We sold the heck out of those Hercules spas and still have many satisfied Hercules spa owners.
 In late 98 I found out that the owner, and president had died (a while back) and the son an accountant had taken control.
 They basically ruined the spas and we did not have the time or the money to rebuild them.
 I was terribly depressed at that time.
 It looked like The Spa Specialist was a goner, because all of the other spas I researched were junky and I could not, ethically, sell them.
 Hercules spas disappeared quickly after that.
 Who would have thought that a 41-year-old company would go away so quickly?